Reopening Updates for Businesses and Workplaces Impacted by COVID-19

 6) Any establishment allowing members of the public to access indoor areas, including shopping centers, grocery stores, corner stores, financial services, hardware stores, pharmacies, etc. must establish a metering system to monitor capacity thresholds and ensure capacity does not exceed limits.
 In effect, a business will need to assign a specific staff person to monitor the number of people in the establishment and ensure that the 20% capacity threshold is maintained at all times.

-✺ Stay at Home Guidance and all the coronavirus public health orders
+✺ All the coronavirus public health orders and directives

 ✺ Free COVID-19 Testing